Staffan Jacobson – författare, konstnär och frihetlig socialist i Lund.

 There are several ongoing, major research projects in Pompeii, both from USA and European universities, focusing mainly on graffiti.

 The scientific research, still relatively young, continues to grow and refine its methods, theory and execution.
 Graffiti research now has quite a solid foundation and a variety of disciplines are involved.
-The less subcultural street art movement (Banksy et al) has also expanded the horizons significantly.
+The less subcultural street art movement (Banksy et al) has also expanded the horizons significantly, and ”hip hop studies” is a new related field of academic research.
 Will there be international conferences, scientific journals, research centers in the future?
 Presumably; time will tell.

 Aerosol Art Archives